• Cycling

 What’s in a GPX file?

 You can open a GPX file in any text editor, and you’ll get something like the image below.
 While this looks complex, all most people need to know is that it is a list of precise locations, in order, that make a up a route for walking, running, cycling or any other activity.
-This route can then be placed on top of a map for printing or following on screen.
+This route can then be displayed on top of a map for printing or following on screen.

 Using a GPX file – with a mapping application